Benjam11n/tp/docs/UserGuide.md

 ## 🔍 Searching
 ### Locating persons by name: `find`

 Finds persons whose names match any of the given keywords.
-If no exact or partial matches are found, the app will automatically attempt a fuzzy search to suggest similar names.
+If **no exact or prefix** matches are found, the app will automatically attempt a fuzzy search to suggest similar names.

 **Format:** `find KEYWORD [MORE_KEYWORDS]`

-* Performs an exact and partial match search first.
+* Performs an exact and prefix match search first.
   If no results are found, a fuzzy search will suggest similar names instead.
   E.g. `find Jon` can return names like `John`, `Jonathan`, or `Joni`.
 * The search is case-insensitive.
   E.g. `find hans` will match `Hans`
 * The order of the keywords does not matter.
   E.g. `find Hans Bo` will match `Bo Hans`
-* Only the name is searched.
+* **Only the name is searched.**
 * Prefix matching. `find Ber` will match `Bertha`, `Bernice`, `Bern` etc.
 * Persons matching at least one keyword will be returned (i.e. `OR` search).
   E.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`